elastic/kibana/rfcs/text/0014_notification_service.md

 ## Unified Notification Service
 The main goal of the Notification service is to provide seamless integration for notifications across different Elastic products.
 This will be achieved through introducing Unified Notification Service (UNS), which can be accessed by a variety of Elastic products deployed on the Cloud.
-It accumulates notifications creates by different company products and provides access to them via the Kibana UI and Cloud Console UI.
+It accumulates notifications created by different company products and provides access to them via the Kibana UI and Cloud Console UI.
 Unified Notification Service is still in the planning stages and beyond the scope of this RFC.
 ![image](../images/0014/uns.png)